lyokha/vim-publish-helper/README.md

 If you then generate the PDF document from the article.tex the codes will be highlighted exactly as they were highlighted inside vim!
-As soon as command MakeTexCodeHighlight accepts the optional argument which defines that generated code must be enumerated you can put usual pandoc options inside tags *&lt;pre&gt;* to turn code enumeration on
+As soon as command MakeTexCodeHighlight accepts the optional argument which defines that generated code must be numbered you can put usual pandoc options inside tags *&lt;pre&gt;* to turn code numbering on

 ```html
 <pre class="cpp numberLines" hl="vim" startFrom="100">